-Three focus group discussions (consisting of eight participants), each from the selected sub counties, was conducted using a focus group discussion guide.
-The focus group discussion guide consisted of women who had undergone the FGMpractice.
+Three focus group discussions (consisting of eight participants), each from the selected villages, were conducted using a focus group discussion guide.
+The focus group discussion guide consists of women who have undergone the FGM practice.

 3.4.4 Written documents